American who leaked NSA secrets is a free man in Hong Kong - for now

 Sources at Hong Kong law firms have said Snowden has approached human rights lawyers in the city and may be digging in his heels for a legal fight in preparation for the United States laying charges against him.

-Snowden, who admitted he disclosed classified information about NSA surveillance programmes to the Guardian and Washington Post newspapers, is likely to face charges, possibly under the Espionage Act enacted in 1917, experts in the United States have said.
+Snowden, who admitted he disclosed classified information about National Security Agency (NSA) surveillance programmes to the Guardian and Washington Post newspapers, is likely to face charges, possibly under the Espionage Act enacted in 1917, experts in the United States have said.

 Under Hong Kong laws, an espionage charge could potentially find equivalence under its Official Secrets Ordinance.